 (2015-16 and ongoing)

-This initiative built on Itasca Project's previous work in the area of socioeconomic disparities.
+This initiative built on Itasca Project's previous work in socioeconomic disparities.
 It brought together private, public and nonprofit sector leaders to identify specific, near-term steps employers can

 take to close the employment and labor force participation gaps between whites and people of color in the region.
 The task force focused on defining the regional "business case" for addressing disparities, catalyzing broad regional leadership commitment, and elevating best practices.
 (See report here.)
 In addition, Itasca partnered with Wilder Foundation to convene a cross-sector cohort of CEOs to focus on the role of leadership in advancing diversity and inclusion in their organizations.